 If you’re hand firing a display and want to set off fireworks in different locations at the same time, then you’ll need more than one firer.
 Examples include firing pairs of fireworks situated on each side of the firing area, or candle sequences where the fans point in and cross over (rather than spread out from a point).

 You’ll need to work out in advance how you’re going to synchronise yourselves.
-A number of my Fireworks Forum members have taken part in various amateur competitions and fired in multiples like this.
+Many enthusiasts have taken part in various amateur competitions and fired in multiples like this.
 Techniques they have used include one team member shouting out a running order to other firers, or both firers having their own list and stopwatch to fire at designated times.
 Whatever works best for you.

 Multiple firing with a firing system